Good news! You won’t need to read a lot of policy white papers to prepare for tonight’s debate.

 You probably won’t hear about it tonight, but her victory would represent something the US hasn’t seen in decades: A like-minded president replacing the incumbent, in a time of relative economic prosperity, and potentially with a friendly slate of lawmakers as her polling lead grows.
 In other words, it’s a big deal, especially for progressives.

-Indeed, two key members of her economic brain trust, Jacob Leibenluft and Mike Schmidt, were among Obama’s White House economics advisers.
+Indeed, two key members of her economic brain trust, Jacob Leibenluft and Mike Shapiro, were among Obama’s White House economics advisers.
 In an exclusive interview last week, they outlined how Clinton’s focus on families fits into modern debates over inequality, trade and financial regulation.

 “The nature of those challenges are pretty clear, and in an environment where we aren’t digging out of a deep recession or facing a financial crisis, I think it’s pretty natural that the attention of a broad set of the American people is going toward those issues,” Leibenluft says.
 “Where you see the opportunity is in both having a strong agenda and it being directly responsive to the problems that families face.”